Reasons On Why Your App Could Be Rejected by AppleVenkatesh C.R

 1. Use of Alternate Payment System

 The most common rejection reason is the usage of another payment system to unlock features or any app functionality.
 According to the guidelines, you need to use an in-app purchase mechanism to provide features: content and other rewards to the users.
 Only when you stick to Apple’s in-app purchasing system can you get your app approved.
+Approach Best App Marketing Agency to help you for reaching the marketing goal.

 Apple does so to ensure that the users get a secure mechanism to transact.
 This pitfall can hamper your app, especially when you are converting a website into an app.
 There might be a few payment methods already associated with your website.
 If you convert your website into an app and submit it to the iOS App Store: it will get rejected.
 Therefore, before submitting your app, you have to make sure that you synchronize it only with Apple’s in-app purchasing system.